arianitu/go-sandbox-algo/README.md

 # go-sandbox-algo
-Implementation of random algorithms in Go
+Implementation of random algorithms in Go (for learning purposes)